 I don't own these characters; Disney does.
 Well, except for Cali.
 She's mine.

 Hello, all!
 The Lunatic returns with a bit of In the Middle flavor for you.
-For this story to make sense to you, you probably need to read some of In the Middle before tackling this one.
+For this story to make sense to you, you probably need to read In the Middle before tackling this one.
 The format is different from In the Middle.
 The chapters are not as long as In the Middle and there's not much plot, just following the trio's lives, like before.

 Humanities and Sciences

 Dementor frowned as he studied his notes for at least the millionth time.
-Nothing was adding up the way that he wanted them to—and he meant way beyond the impossible mathematical formulas that littered his paper.
-The concept that he wanted to create was just beyond him.
-He was starting to realize that there was no way that he could start from scratch.
+Nothing added up the way he wanted them to — and he meant way beyond the impossible mathematical formulas that littered his paper.
+The concept he wanted to create was just beyond him.
+He began to realize there was no way he could start from scratch.
 He had no idea what "scratch" was in this case.
 He was out of his element.

-Dementor silently admitted to himself that Drakken sort of inspired him when it came to his current problem.
-The reason that he had taken that "damned cat" in was because he noticed the one good thing that Drakken had going for him—Shego.
+Dementor silently admitted to himself Drakken sort of inspired him when it came to his current problem.
+The reason he had taken that "damned cat" in was because he noticed the one good thing Drakken had going for him — Shego.
 Odd that the beady-eyed idiot would try to kill the one good thing in his life, Dementor thought.
 But, then again, he had also tossed away one of the better things in his life, so he could not really judge Drakken in that regard.
 Although at least that damned cat had really tried to hurt him.
-Word around the villain scene about Drakken was that he had gone after Shego just because he thought that she was leaving and the blue numbskull did not even have proof of that.
+Word around the villain scene about Drakken was that he had gone after Shego just because he thought she was leaving and the blue numbskull did not even have proof of that.

-Dementor, always the keen observer and researcher, had noticed how critical Shego was to Drakken's overall existence, and thought that he could use a helper similar to her.
-Someone whom stealth came to as naturally as breathing, someone he could send into highly secure areas and trust that she would never be detected.
+Dementor, always the keen observer and researcher, had noticed how critical Shego was to Drakken's overall existence, and thought he could use a helper similar to her.
+Someone whom stealth came to as naturally as breathing, someone he could send into highly secure areas and trust she would never be detected.
 Someone loyal to a fault and would attack relentlessly upon order.
 And yet, someone without Shego's smart-ass personality because he was not looking to put up with constant berating or sass, which Drakken seemed to accept for some reason.
 That damned cat had been perfect for the job because she was more than just a damned cat, he recalled.

 Looking over his notes again, he thought about how he swore he was going to make scientific history by basically one-upping DNAmy.
-Instead of combining the genetics of two animals, he was going to take it a step further and combine the DNA of a third—a human.
+Instead of combining the genetics of two animals, he was going to take it a step further and combine the DNA of a third — a human.
 His plan was for the new creature to have the comprehension skills of a human, so that his sidekick could understand him and also give some basic responses.
 He needed a sidekick who could somewhat think on her own if she was out alone on a mission and something happened.
 He also did not want to have to deal with having a wild beast on his hands.

 Good idea, poor execution.

 His notes reminded him just how lucky he got in his execution.
-Sure, she had come out as he expected, but there were plenty of side effects that he had not calculated in and he had not even gotten his expectations on purpose.
-During one of the experiments that damned cat decided that she would rather chase a mouse than sit, as he had commanded several times.
-While chasing the filthy rodent, she had knocked over a few chemicals that he planned to use that day and then she trampled a very delicate piece of machinery, disrupting its circuits and causing sparks to fly…hitting the chemicals that she had just knocked over.
-The explosion that she caused was immense; thankfully, he was wearing his helmet or all kinds of debris would have torn his face off.
+Sure, she had come out as he expected, but there were plenty of side effects he had not calculated in and he had not even gotten his expectations on purpose.
+During one of the experiments that damned cat decided she would rather chase a mouse than sit, as he had commanded several times.
+While chasing the filthy rodent, she had knocked over a few chemicals he planned to use that day and then she trampled a very delicate piece of machinery, disrupting its circuits and causing sparks to fly, which, of course, hit the chemicals she had just knocked over.
+The explosion she caused was immense.
+Thankfully, he had been wearing his helmet or all kinds of debris would have torn his face off.
 He had been wounded that day, but he turned out to be rather fortunate in only receiving minor injuries.

 "Stupid beast," he hissed in anger as he recalled that all of the screaming in the world had not stopped her in her pursuit of a simple mouse.

-The damned cat had mutated into a human, but somehow was able to transform back into a feline form too; her physical canine traits had almost completely vanished.
-She did retain most of her canine instincts, though.
+The damned cat had mutated into a human, but somehow was able to transform back into a feline form, too.
+Her physical canine traits had almost completely vanished.
+She retained most of her canine instincts, though.
 Not that that did him any good.

 They found out about that after the damned thing panicked when it woke up in its human form.
 He recalled that was the first time the damned cat had ever attacked him.
 He had been able to put her in her place that time and he had assumed there would be no more of that.
 Boy, was he ever wrong about that!

 It was settled.
 He was going to have to find that worthless flea-magnet.
 It would not be too hard.
-He had put a tracking device in her, just in case she got lost one day…or just in case she wandered off, following some disgusting rodent.
-So, now all he had to do was get the device's location, grab the annoying monster, and chop her up in the name of science.
+He had put a tracking device in her, just in case she got lost one day… or just in case she wandered off, following some disgusting rodent.
+So, now all he had to do was get the device's location, grab the annoying little monster, and chop her up in the name of science.
 And maybe a little revenge.

-"I'll get this out of the way and then perfect this gene splicing and mutation!" he declared with his typical confidence.
+"I'll get this out of the way and then perfect this gene splicing and mutation!" he declared with his typical confidence, throwing his hand up.
 He soon found it was not so simple.

 "Cali, get your fat ass off the counter!
 You know you're not supposed to be up there!"
-Shego ordered the feline, who was pawing at the kitchen cabinets.
+Shego ordered the feline, who pawed at the kitchen cabinets.

 "Look, if you want something, either ask for it or at the least put yourself in your other form.
 You might need the opposable thumbs for something, after all," Shego remarked with a snort.
 "Now, what do you want?
 More tuna?" she asked, glancing over at the empty food dish.

-Cali's eyes lit up and she nodded in response, as if saying that more tuna would be great!
-Shego rolled her eyes again, grabbed a can, filled the food bowl.
+Cali's eyes lit up and she nodded enthusiastically in response, as if saying more tuna would be great!
+Shego rolled her eyes again, grabbed a can, and filled the food bowl.
 Cali quickly attacked the meal while Shego went back to the living room, reclining on the couch.

-"I'm so bored," the green-skinned woman groaned, flopping down all the way on the sofa.
-She considered that she might just go to sleep.
+"I'm so bored," Shego groaned, flopping down all the way on the sofa.
+She considered she might just go to sleep.
 It would take up time before Kim or Bonnie finally came in.
 "Who the hell goes to work on a Saturday?" she grumbled with a pout.

 Not too long after Bonnie ran out of the house, Kim got called away on a mission.
-Kim had requested that Shego tag along with her, but the former thief just was not interested.
+Kim had requested Shego tag along with her, but Shego just was not interested.
 So, Shego was on her own with the cat.
 She sulked in the living room, her expression making her feelings clear about being left alone.
-Cali seemed to resent that she was not considered good enough company because she suddenly demanded attention.
+Cali seemed to resent she was not considered good enough company because she suddenly demanded attention.
 She leaped on the couch and landed right on Shego's chest.
-The former villain's body bent under the sudden weight and surprise attack.
+Shego coughed and her body bent under the sudden weight and surprise attack.
 She groaned as the calico feline purred contently and settled on her.

 Cali blinked, having the nerve to look skeptical.
-The pale woman sighed and brought a hand up to pet the cat.
+Shego sighed and brought a hand up to pet the cat.
 Cali purred again and laid down on her master's chest, making sure to cuddle in as deeply as possible.

-Before long, the cat was asleep and Shego was on her way to taking a nap too, but a flashing light caught her eye.
+Before long, the cat was asleep and Shego was on her way to taking a nap, too, but a flashing light caught her eye.
 The alarm was going off, alerting her that an intruder was lurking around the building.
-She smiled; something to do!
+She smiled.
+There was something to do!
 She could kick someone's butt.

-"Wade thinks of everything…and thank God he likes to do everything from a seat," Shego commented—it had been Wade that made the security cameras remote control.
-"Now, what idiot is actually trying to break into the building?" she wondered aloud, seeing several bulky men in uniforms flooding into the alley as the hovercraft set down on the ground.
+"Wade thinks of everything… and thank God he likes to do everything from a seat," Shego commented.
+It had been Wade who made the security cameras remote control.
+"Now, what idiot is actually trying to break into the building?" she said, seeing several bulky men in uniforms flooding into the alley as the hovercraft set down on the ground.
 Moving the camera some, she got a good look at who was calling the shots.
 "What the hell is Dementor doing here?" she wondered aloud, her face scrunching up a bit in confusion.

 It then dawned on her that she was stroking a cat while contemplating firing lasers.
 A laugh had to escape her throat.
 She let that thought go as she had realized something else.

 "Why fire lasers?
-That wouldn't be any fun," she said out loud.
-It was true; her boredom would not vanish with the push of a button.
+That wouldn't be any fun," she said to the air.
+It was true.
+Her boredom would not vanish with the push of a button.
 No, her attention span demanded action and that was what it would get.

 "Good afternoon, gents.
 Is there anything I can help you with?"
 Shego inquired, looking like a very happy shark.
 The henchmen and Professor Dementor all turned their attention to her.